Benchmark sues former Uber CEO Travis Kalanick

 Much of the complaint revolves around a June 2016 decision that expanded the size of Uber’s board from eight to eleven.
 Kalanick was given the right to choose those seats.
 Kalanick eventually gave one of those to himself when he lost his CEO seat.
 The other two are still unfilled.

-Benchmark is claiming that it would never have given Kalanick the power to choose those seats if they had been aware of the gender discrimination and sexual harassment.
+Benchmark is claiming that it would never have given Kalanick the power to choose those seats if the team had been aware of the gender discrimination, sexual harassment and other misconduct.

 Uber has had a tumultuous 2017.
-After a former Uber employee wrote a story detailing sexual harassment and a company culture that discriminated against women, former U.S. Attorney General Eric Holder oversaw an investigation into the company’s culture.
+After a former Uber employee wrote a story detailing sexual harassment and an environment that discriminated against women, former U.S. Attorney General Eric Holder oversaw an investigation into the company’s culture.
 This ultimately led to a series of executive departures and Kalanick’s resignation.

-They’ve also been dealing with a patent lawsuit with Waymo, the self-driving car division owned by the Google parent.
+Uber has also been embroiled in a patent lawsuit with Waymo, the self-driving car division owned by the Google parent.
+Unsurprisingly, it’s another major point of contention in the new lawsuit.
+In a long list of items that Benchmark characterizes as “gross mismanagement” by Kalanick is his “personal involvement in causing Uber to acquire a self-driving vehicle start-up that, according to a confidential report not disclosed to Benchmark at the time (the ‘Stroz Report’), allegedly harbored trade secrets stolen from a competitor.”

+The stakes are high because Uber is the most valuable private company at $70 billion.
+Benchmark and Kalanick are amongst the largest shareholders.

 Breaking story…Check back for updates.